sgcadillac/the-book-stacker-app/backend/DEPLOYMENT.md

   Leverage GitHub Actions (or GitLab CI / Azure DevOps) to build and run the deployment pipeline

 - **Infrastructure Provisioning**:
-  Use Terraform to spin up a minimal Linux VM (e.g. EC2 on AWS, or a Linux VM on Azure)
+  Use Terraform to spin up a minimal Linux VM

 - **Provisioning & Configuration Management**:
   Use Ansible to: